-Amanda Duffy was the President for the National Women’s Soccer League (NWSL).
-Duffy joined the NWSL in January 2017 and oversaw all aspects of day-to-day operations for the league.
+Amanda Duffy is the Managing Director for the National Women’s Soccer League (NWSL).
+Duffy joined the NWSL in January 2017 and oversees all aspects of day-to-day operations for the league.

 Duffy was a driving influence with the development of NWSL Media – the league’s marketing, broadcast and commercial arm – as well as successful launch of the historic partnership between the NWSL and Lifetime.

 Duffy previously worked for Louisville City FC – rising through the ranks of the United Soccer League (USL) club which she joined as the vice president of operations in October 2014 before being promoted to general manager in December 2014 and ultimately being tapped to serve as president in November 2015.